joe-speedboat/workshop.ansible/01 Ansible Overview.md

 * **Secure**
 Ansible does not deploy agents to nodes.
 Only OpenSSH and Python are required on the managed nodes.
-Windows systems use WinRM ans PowerShell.
+Windows systems use WinRM and PowerShell.

 * **Highly Reliable**
 When carefully written, an Ansible playbook can be idempotent, to prevent unexpected sideeffects on the managed systems.